bluscream-vencord/vc-waitforslot/README.md

 -   The plugin automatically stops monitoring when you join the channel, timeout is reached, or you disconnect from voice
 -   The notification sound is a gentle tone that won't be jarring
 -   All settings are persistent and remembered between sessions

+## Disclaimer

+This plugin was developed with the assistance of AI (Claude Sonnet 4).
+While the code has been reviewed and tested, please use it at your own discretion.
+If you encounter any issues, please report them through the GitHub issues page.